krishshah17/OSINT-Automation-Tool/README.md

 # OSINT Automation Tool
- Backend for an OSINT Automation Tool built using Node.js and Pyton
+ Backend for an OSINT Automation Tool built using Node.js and Python

 ## Required API Keys
 - SERPAPI KEY